deeprajsinghsisodiya/streamfirestorepagination/README.md

 # streamfirestorepagination

-Flutter project to paginate data from firebase firestor Using riverpod.
+Flutter project to paginate data from firebase firestore Using riverpod.
 Pagination limit is set to 20 items, After 20 items you will see a Circular Progress indicator in the bottom.